NativeScript/docs-v7/core-concepts/application-management.md

 ```
 ## Android Activity Events

-NativeScript applications have the following Android specific activity events:
+NativeScript applications have the following Android-specific activity events:

 + `activityCreated`: This event is raised when activity is created.
 + `activityDestroyed`: This event is raised when activity is destroyed.